-ATTRIBUTE VALUE JUSTIFICATION After purchase Main Roads will initiate protection of the land through a conservation covenant or rezoning to Regional Open Space under the GBRS.
-Private landowner activities have now been halted.
-Site management (fencing and access management, weed control, firebreaks and feral animal control) will improve habitat quality in the longer term.
+ATTRIBUTE VALUE JUSTIFICATION Selective weed control to improve the site vegetation quality in the long term The property will be actively managed in the long term for conservation purposes.
 Time over which loss is averted (years) 20 Site will be managed (risk mitigation) for conservation purposes for the long term (maximum 20 years) Time until ecological benefit (years) 1 It is expected that the land acquisition will be completed and initial conservation management actions implemented within 1 year.
-Risk of loss without offset (%) 30 The property is zoned as rural under the GBRS.
-The property is currently on the market for sale and could be on sold with the new owners continuing rural activities.
-Risk of loss with offset (%) 10 Main Roads will fund the purchase of these property by DBCA.
-The property will have the land zoning amended from rural to Conservation or Regional Open space under the GBRS.
-The properties will be actively managed for conservation purposes to maintain / improve WRP habitat quality including weed and feral animal control, fencing and the installation of firebreaks.
-Confidence in result (%) 80 High level of certainty of habitat attributes being retained and property being managed for conservation purposes in the long term. % of impact offset 5.9
+Risk of loss without offset (%) 15 The property was previously privately owned.
+The previous owners could have taken up rural activities.
+The property zoned as rural under the GBRS.
+Risk of loss with 5 Main Roads will fund the purchase of these property by DBCA. offset (%) The property will have the land zoning amended from rural to Conservation or Regional Open Space under the GBRS.
+The properties will be actively managed for conservation purposes to maintain / improve WRP and Black Cockatoo habitat quality including weed and feral animal control, fencing and the installation of firebreaks.
+Confidence in result (%) 80 High level of certainty of habitat attributes being retained and property being managed for conservation purposes in the long term. % of impact offset 4.2